manutdzou/Person_ReID_Baseline/README.md

 # Basic Person ReID Baseline and Project Template

-**A basic Person ReID Baseline and a pytorch template for NTU ROSE Person ReID Project.**
+**A Basic Person ReID Baseline and a PyTorch Template for NTU ROSE Person ReID Project.**

 I am not a big fan of pytorch [ignite](https://github.com/pytorch/ignite)(Too high level).
 So I have rewrite [L1aoXingyu's](https://github.com/L1aoXingyu) [reid_baseline](https://github.com/L1aoXingyu/reid_baseline) following the basic pytorch training and testing logtic flow.
 As a basic reid baseline, I remove most of tricks and custom-made scheduler, except the bash hard triplet loss.
 Evething elso is all pytorch native build-in functions.